Notifications

 Methodology

-The 2022 grasshopper population map and 2023 forecast information is based on adult grasshoppers counts conducted in August 2022 by the Agricultural Fieldmen across the province.
+The 2025 grasshopper survey map is based on adult grasshoppers counts conducted in late July and August 2025 by the Agricultural Fieldmen of Alberta.
+A total of 2,195 fields were surveyed across the province in 2025.

 The adult grasshopper counts give an indication of the number of individuals capable of reproduction and egg laying.
 Environmental factors can result in higher or lower actual populations than forecast.
 Individual producers need to be aware of the potential risks in their area and monitor fields accordingly and then make the appropriate decisions if control measures are required.

-For information on identification, life cycle, damage and pest management, see Grasshopper – Overview.
+For information on identification, life cycle, damage and pest management, see Grasshoppers – Overview.

-After evaluating 14 years of grasshopper data, a trend has emerged that one species (Melanoplus bruneri, Bruner’s spur-throat grasshopper) in the Peace and northern crop-production areas seems to have a two year lifecycle.
-On the Alberta side of the Peace, a pattern of odd years with grasshopper numbers that can cause crop loss issues, while in the even years the numbers are low.
-If the pattern holds true, then Bruner’s grasshopper could be an issue in the Peace and the northern crop production areas in 2023.
+After evaluating years of grasshopper data, a trend has emerged that one species (Melanoplus bruneri, Bruner’s spur-throat grasshopper) in the Peace and northern crop-production areas seems to have a 2-year lifecycle.
+On the Alberta side of the Peace, odd years tend to have grasshopper numbers that can cause crop loss issues, while in the even years the numbers are low.
+If the pattern holds true, then Bruner’s grasshopper should not be an issue in the Peace and the northern crop production areas in 2026.

 Southern Alberta